 Factor in Parx’s commitment to providing a Las Vegas like experience on the east coast — the casino houses over 3,400 slots, 180 table games, and numerous high-end restaurants and nightlife facilities — and its little wonder why it quickly became Pennsylvania’s most popular gaming facility.

 Appeased with the status quo, Parx was hesitant to support the legalization of online gambling in Pennsylvania.
-However, now that legislation has been passed, expect Parx to fully embrace the new vertical, and for it to apply its recipe for land-based success to both its online casino and poker sites.
+However, since legislation passed Parx has decided to fully embrace the new vertical.

 What kind of bonuses will Parx online casino offer?